parrothacker1/parrothacker1-backend/README.md

 # parrothacker1-backend
-This is a backend server for https://parrothacker1.gitlab.io and https://t.me/parrothacker1_bot
+This was a backend server for https://parrothacker1.gitlab.io and https://t.me/parrothacker1_bot

 ## Deprecated